pydantic/pydantic/docs/concepts/json_schema.md

 This pattern offers a more additive approach to merging rather than the previous override behavior.
 This can be quite helpful for cases of reusing json schema extra information across multiple types.

-We viewed this change largely as a bug fix, as it unifies the json schema extra merging behavior between `BaseModel` and `TypeAdapter` instances - see [this issue](https://github.com/pydantic/pydantic/issues/9210) for more details.
+We viewed this change largely as a bug fix, as it resolves unintentional differences in the `json_schema_extra` merging behavior between `BaseModel` and `TypeAdapter` instances - see [this issue](https://github.com/pydantic/pydantic/issues/9210) for more details.